 Artistic Director Message

-Welcome to the first annual SPRING FLING new short play festival.
+Welcome to the second annual SPRING FLING new short play festival.
 Stage Left is excited to be LIVE once again, and even more excited to be presenting seven NEW short plays by local Chicago playwrights.
 I am hopeful that these plays will inspire you to reflect on the last year, while inspiring hope and community for the coming year.
 Stage Left plans to return to the stage in the fall, and are hopeful that you will join us.
-As Covid restrictions continue to loosen, we plan to return to the Athenaeum with a live production.
 In addition, in keeping with SLT's strong history of nurturing new work, we will be presenting several new play workshops, as well as continuing our year long residency.
 Of course, none of this would be possible without the support of our patrons.
 This means YOU!
 Thanks for being here tonight to support these artists and thanks for supporting the work of

 STAGE LEFT THEATRE!